j5int/openpyxl2/doc/styles.rst

 Its value and format is defined in its top-left cell.
 In order to change the border of the whole merged cell, change the border of its top-left cell.
+The formatting is generated for the purpose of writing.

 .. :: doctest